samarth-bhargav/samarth-bhargav/README.md

 ## Hi there 👋

-This is an archive of projects I've worked on in the past, and am currently working on.
+This is an archive of projects I've worked on.
 Here's a brief overview:

 TJVMT Website - The front facing website for one of the top high-school math teams in the nation.
 I worked on the website my junior year, fixing errors as a statistician, and continue to monitor the website as a co-captain.